 So do your bit and pick a natural body scrub like the ones by MandyT.
 The scrubs are made with all-natural ingredients and packed in a sleek, eco-friendly glass bottle.
 Our pick?
 Try the calming and gorgeously scented Lavender + Chamomile + Bergamot one.

 You know we love The Social Space for all sorts of reasons.
 This lovely little ethical boutique, social enterprise and cafe has its own refillery for shampoos and body washes.
-It’s got some good stuff on tap – Ecostore for shampoo and hand wash, and Vermont Castile for castile soap that can be used as a body wash.
+It’s got some good stuff on tap: Ecostore for conditioner, Green Kulture for hand wash, and Soapnut Republic for hand soap.
 It’s best to BYOB here – bring your own bottle to eliminate wastage.